chriswegmann/drone_steering/README.md

 ![Model architecture](https://drone-steering.azurewebsites.net/images/architecture.png)

 Let us look at the above modules a bit more in detail:
 * The webcam films the user and feeds the video signal to the PoseNet model.
 The PoseNet model outputs x/y coordinates of various body parts.
+It then broadcasts this information via websocket.
 * These x/y coordinates are the input into a gesture detection model.
 This model translates the x/y coordinates (and patterns within these) into commands that can be understood by the drone.
 * The steering module then transmits the commands through wifi to the drone.